 Beneficial ownership is determined in accordance with the rules and regulations of the SEC.
 These rules generally provide that a person is the beneficial owner of securities if such person has or shares the power to vote or direct the voting thereof, or to dispose or direct the disposition thereof or has the right to acquire such powers within 60 days.
-The following table sets forth, as of the Record Date, the beneficial ownership according to information furnished to us by such persons or publicly available filings.
-Ownership information for those persons who beneficially own 5% or more of the outstanding shares of our common stock is based upon filings by such persons with the SEC and other information obtained from such persons of each current director, the nominees for director, the Company's executive officers, the executive officers and directors as a group, and each person known to us to beneficially own 5% or more of the outstanding shares of our common stock.
+The following table sets forth, as of the Record Date, the beneficial ownership of each of our current directors and certain executive officers, all directors and certain executive officers as a group and certain persons who beneficially own 5% or more of the outstanding shares of our common stock, in each case according to information furnished to us by such persons or publicly available filings.
+To our knowledge, as of the Record Date, there were no persons that owned 5% or more of the outstanding shares of our common stock.

-The percentage ownership is based on 390,921,161 shares of our common stock outstanding as of the Record Date.
+The percentage ownership set forth below is based on 511,046,234 shares of our common stock outstanding as of the Record Date.
 To our knowledge, except as indicated in the footnotes to the table, each of the shareholders listed below has sole voting and/or investment power with respect to shares of our common stock beneficially owned by such shareholder.

 Name and Address Number of Shares Owned Percentage of Class Outstanding

-5% Owners

-Regents of the University of California (1) 27,024,369 7%

-State of New Jersey Common Pension Fund E (2) 22,751,338 6%

 Interested Director

-Craig W. Packer (3) 290,849
+Craig W. Packer(1) 366,449

 Independent Directors

-Edward D'Alelio
+Edward D'Alelio 9,016

-Eric Kaye (4) 15,395
+Eric Kaye (2) 19,144

-Christopher M. Temple 30,100
+Christopher M. Temple 51,000

-Melissa Weiler (5) 28,000
+Melissa Weiler(3) 39,734

-Victor Woolridge 11,655
+Victor Woolridge 21,276

 Executive Officers

-Bryan Cole

-Karen Hager

-Alan Kirshenbaum 13,997
+Logan Nicholson (4) 34,447

-Jonathan Lamm 1,000
+Jonathan Lamm (5) 7,500

-Neena A. Reddy
+Neena A. Reddy -

+Karen Hager -

-Matthew Swatt 2,314
+Matthew Swatt(6) 2,379

 Shari Withem

-Jennifer McMillon

-All officers and directors as a group (14 persons) (6) 393,310
+All officers and directors as a group (12 persons)(7) 550,945